Pityriasis versicolor

 In some cases, a special ultra-violet lamp can be used to look for yellow fluorescence which is typical of pityriasis versicolor.
 Sometimes your doctor may take skin scrapings to confirm the diagnosis.
 If there is any doubt, very occasionally, a small skin biopsy may be considered.
 This is where a small sample of skin is taken for testing.

-The aim of treatment is to reduce the fungi living in the skin of the affected areas.
+The aim of treatment is to reduce the yeast living on the skin of the affected areas.
 It can take a few months for the skin to return to its usual colour after treatment.
 Sometimes the patches can come back, known as a recurrence.

 Antifungal creams or shampoo